Use these calls to pull fired-up autumn longbeards into range

 How do you use one?
 There are several options:

-You can also pump the call quickly (see photo), especially when tagging it on the end of a kee-kee to make the kee-kee-run.
+- You can also pump the call quickly (see photo), especially when gobbling after a kee-kee run.
 Hold the barrel in one hand and move the weighted bellow up and down in a clean motion with the other.

 Musical jam session?
 Nah.
 This calling strategy should be realistic, and perfectly choreographed with just the right dose of heavy silence.
 As with making fighting purrs in the autumn turkey woods, be ready for action.
 Count Dracula may be watching you.
 And when that fall gobbler slips into range, shoot straight.